FauveNoir/einstein-puzzle/README.md

 If there is no ambiguious homograph, you can simply type the name of the letter.
 For example, the arabic letter `jeem` haven’t any homograph in other lines.

-Otherwhise, in all cases, you hav an automatic completion for alphabet’s and letter’s code.
+Otherwhise, in all cases, you can get an automatic completion for alphabet’s and letter’s code, by pressing <kbd>Tab</kbd>.

 ###Hidding or un showing informative groups
 There is two blocs of informative groups, the horizontal on on the top right and the vertical one in the bottom right.